macreiben-dev/rfactor2-server-linux/README.md

 - **Run ./admin_show_desktop.sh** to launch xfce4
 - **Disable screen saver**, go to Application > Settings > Screensaver
   - Otherwise, the screensaver activates and you won't be able to connect with VNC.

+### Configure permission on mounter volums

+- Ensure the docker container can write on the mounted folder

 ### Optional : set server wallpaper to identify the server

 - Under **/home/rf2User/Pictures**